What can we help with?

 How secure is my project data?

-Enterprise-grade security: encryption at rest and in transit, role-based access controls, secure cloud infrastructure, data siloed by organization.
-SOC 2 Type 2 compliant.
-BuildVision does not train models on customer data.
+Encryption at rest and in transit, role-based access controls, SOC 2 Type 2 compliant.
+Data is siloed by organization.
+We do not train models on customer data.

 Does BuildVision train AI models on my data?